Scranton Truck Accident Lawyer

 Following the accident, you may receive a call from the trucking company’s insurance company.
 Refusing to speak with them is advisable until you have hired a truck accident attorney.
 However, if you do engage in conversation, keep the following tips in mind:

-- Do not agree to provide a recorded statement or sign any forms sent by the trucking company or its insurance carrier.
+• Do not agree to give a recorded statement or sign any forms from the trucking company or its insurance.

 Contact our truck accident lawyers in Scranton as soon as possible for a free consultation.
 Our experienced attorneys will review any paperwork sent to you.